 Outside Details - suspended (unless emergency)

-Screening and Sanitation: Enhanced Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks with Temporal Thermometers prior to entry into the facility.
+Screening and Sanitation: Enhanced Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks prior to entry into the facility.
 Further, Portal Sergeants are required to wear gloves and observe hand washing requirements and other sanitation measures as communicated.
 As an added measure, mats have been placed at all facilities for sanitizing shoe soles upon entry and exit.

-Enhanced Screening of Contractors and vendors to include the requirement of staff to sign an Attestation of no known illness questionnaire and have temperature checks with Temporal Thermometers prior to entry into the facility.
+Enhanced Screening of Contractors and vendors to include the requirement of staff to sign an Attestation of no known illness questionnaire and have temperature checks prior to entry into the facility.

 Enhanced Facility Sanitation: Increased chemical orders statewide, availability of hand sanitizer and soap increased for staff at all GDC locations, increased sanitation rounds and required cleaning of high traffic areas and high touch areas, sanitation officer mandated not to be pulled for other assignments.
 Increased the availability of soap over and above normal issue for the inmate population as well.
 All facilities have received a chemical fogging treatment.

 All staff onsite training suspended until further notice and will be reevaluated as the situation warrants.
 Staff may take online trainings at this time.